nico/hack/notes/copydir.md

 Slow and (before macOS 11.3) buggy!
 But the man page at least tells us which alternatives to look at.

+## ditto

+This is not among the alternatives listed in `man cp`.
+But it also copies directories, so let's try it for completeness.

 ## pax

 Has a `-l` switch that tells it to hardlink the outputs to the inputs: